Q&A Session: Adam Lisagor

 September 18th, 2019

 I know next to nothing about text/image advertising, only video.
-But I’d say that video advertising exists for a reason, because there’s strong value.
+But I’d say that video advertising exists for a reason because there’s a strong value.
 If there wasn’t, ads would be text/images only.

 Good question.
 Boil down and boil down and boil down until there’s no more boiling.
 Try to pay attention to how you understand a complex concept; or rather, how you go from being dumb about it to smart about it.
 Model your path of understanding the concept, then replicate that model for others as video.
 Let your path be their path.

 Love the demo! would love to hear a quick input on your process, tools, or tips that you use to take an idea for a campaign and plan against it.

 The creative process is different for everyone, and I would say the most important thing is to build one that feels natural for you, don’t assume there is a proper way and you don’t know it yet.
 I’m not sure what you mean by “plan against it”.
 It sounds negative.
 Sometimes I feel like our clients plan against us har har har.

 What do you normally tell people who approach you looking for (and I quote) a “viral video”